cdeaneGit/py_update_solr_with_gsearch/README.md

 #### To Do

 * As of now, this only works versus the parent namespace.
-    * Add query option to work against Dublincore Collection for instances when a collection has more than one parent namespace.
+    * Add query option to work against Dublin Core collection for instances when a collection has more than one parent namespace.